-The unique rock was first spotted when the Pan-STARRS 1 telescope in Hawaii picked up a faint point of light moving across the night sky.
+The unique rock was first spotted in October 2017 when the Pan-STARRS 1 telescope in Hawaii picked up a faint point of light moving across the night sky.
 Measurements of the object's trajectory quickly made it obvious that it couldn't possibly be from our solar system; this was an interstellar asteroid, a momentary visitor to our neighborhood that had likely been wandering around alone in space for billions of years.

 Not only is this asteroid the first-known interstellar object discovered to pass through our solar system, but its shape and appearance seems to defy all expectations.
 It's dark reddish in color and appears highly elongated, even cigar-shaped.
 In fact, its shape harkens back to the movie "Star Trek IV: The Voyage Home," in which Capt.
 Kirk and crew head back to Earth only to discover that a nefarious cigar-shaped object has entered the solar system, broadcasting the sounds of humpback whales, and is threatening to destroy the planet.

 Thankfully, this object isn't quite so talkative and hostile, and already looks to be rapidly departing the solar system.